ashtarcommunications/verbatim/desktop/README.md

 5) On Mac, run `build-mac.sh` or manually copy new versions of files to the Mac installer bundle, and run pkgbuild to built the .pkg Mac installer
 6) Ensure all other tools are built, including Plugins, plugin installer, setup tools (PC and Mac), Mac uninstaller, and Timer
 7) Run `bin/release.bat x.x.x` to copy all build artifacts to the `/release` tree
+8) Manually create a "Mini" release - incorporate any template changes into the "Mini" versions then manually create a release folder renaming them to Debate.dotm and DebateStartup.dotm for distribution

 ## Things that do not work in Mac VBA
 The Mac version of Word and the Mac VBA runtime have a lot of bugs, feature limitations, and unexpected behavior relative to the PC.
 This is a list of Mac-specific gotchas that have been worked around, and should be kept in mind when adding new features: